 A conference is a fairly large event to organise which requires a range of features to be successful.
 One of the most important features which will influence a conference is the venue.
 It will be a staple before, during and after the event.
 Ensure you and your team put time into finding the perfect venue which has the features you’ll need for success.
 There’s a variety of things to think about and depending on your type of conference, you will have different needs.
 The venue is typically one of the first things you’ll decide on.
 You’ll need to have made this decision before organising caterers, advertising tickets and inviting speakers to attend.
 Ideally, you can do these things as soon as possible, so taking steps to decide on a venue is vital.
-We’ve created a guide on what to look for in a conference venue, to give you the best start possible for your event.
+We’ve created a guide on what makes a good conference venue, to give you the best start possible for your event.

-Accessible is key for a good conference venue
+Accessibility is key for a good conference venue

 A good venue is easily accessible for your guests.
 You don’t want delegates to have to jump through hoops to attend and an inaccessible venue has the potential to prevent ticket sales.